lilygoose89/startupchiangmai/_posts/2019-03-20-chiang-mai-coworking-collaborative-spaces.md

 ---
 layout: post
 title: Co-More, Chiang Mai's Collaborative Spaces
+permalink: /chiang-mai-coworking-collaborative-spaces/
+description: Chiang Mai is seeing a growing number of coworking and collaborative spaces that cater to the needs of its diverse creative classes.
+By providing amenities and resources that might typically be beyond the budget of a bootstrapping entrepreneur, these shared spaces support the growth of diverse new businesses.
 author: lily
 categories:
   - coworking
+  - resources
   - spaces
   - collaboration
   - entrepreneurship